 In order to quantitatively estimate the potential of the LENA detector for measuring the proton lifetime, a Monte Carlo simulation for the decay channel $p \to K^+ \overline{\nu}$ has been performed.
 For this purpose, the Geant4 simulation toolkit has been used (Agostinelli et al., 2003).
+Not only all default Geant4 physics lists were included but also optical processes as scintillation, Cherenkov light production, Rayleigh scattering and light absorption.
 From these simulations a light yield of $\sim 110~{\rm pe/MeV}$ for an event in the center of the detector results.
-To take into account the so called quenching effects, the semi-empirical Birk's formula (Birks, 1964) has been introduced into the code.
-For bounded protons nuclear effects have been taken into account.
+In addition, to take into account the so called quenching effects, the semi-empirical Birk's formula (Birks, 1964) has been introduced into the code.